awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeSQLServer.md

 **Outputs**

-AMIId: Id of the AMI created from the instance upgraded to SQL Server 2016
+AMIId: The ID of the AMI created from the instance that was upgraded to SQL Server 2016